-So… you might be wondering… who the heck is this Rhianna McGregor person?
+So… you might be wondering… who the heck is this Rhianna McGregor Hajzer person with the eight-syllable name?
 She writes a blog about her life as a blind woman, but what else is there?
 There has to be more to her than her blindness, right?

 You’re darn right there is!

 I also have anxiety.